nikitavoloboev/data/travel/visited.md

 ## Netherlands
 ### Eindhoven
 - The city I currently reside in and doing my CS BSc degree.
-- Not very fond of the city as there is really nothing going on there or at least nothing that is of interest to me.

 ### Amsterdam
 - Visited it a few times and loved it.